-Epithet is a descriptive literary device that describes a place, a thing or a person in such a way that it helps in making the characteristics of a person, thing or place more prominent than they actually are.
-Also, it is known as a by-name or descriptive title.
+Epithet is a descriptive literary device that describes a place, a thing, or a person in such a way that it helps in making its characteristics more prominent than they actually are.
+Also, it is known as a “by-name,” or “descriptive title.”

 Types of Epithet

 Fixed epithets are found in epic poetry that involves the repetitive use of a phrase or word for the same object.
-Such as in Homer’s Odyssey, the wife is “prudent”, Odysseus himself as “many–minded” and their son Telemachus as “sound-minded”.
+Such as in Homer’s Odyssey, the wife is described as “prudent,” Odysseus himself as “many-minded,” and their son Telemachus as “sound-minded.”